valery-yazykov-innowise/Userwerk-Shopify-Application/README.md

 Then go to the folder where docker-compose.yml stores and run "docker-compose up", then go inside www/ and run "composer install".
 After that all dependencies will be created.

+Next you need to run ngrok - "ngrok http 8080".
+Add 1 address from forwarding to the .env (SHOPIFY_APP_HOST_NAME)

 Next you need to go to the docker container - "docker exec -it php-apache bash".
 After these steps, enter this command and give permission to modify files - "chown -R www-data:www-data /var/www/".
 Then write "exit" and exit the container